MikeKitili/Simple_Shell/README.md

-this is a simple project
+This is a simple project